Adityakumar3456/SQL--sales_Analysis/README.md

 *(Include more specific findings if available.
 Examples:)*

 *   Uttar Pradesh demonstrated the highest sales volume compared to other states.
-*   Product ID [Specific Product ID] was the top-selling product within this demographic.
+*   Product ID [P00265242] was the top-selling product within this demographic.
-*   [Add any other quantitative results or specific insights you uncovered].
+*   Women Gender were spending more.

 ## Visualizations